A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 In RSDAE, the perception variables $\Om_p=\{\{\X_l\},\X_c,\{\W_l\},\{\b_l\}\}$, the hinge variables $\Om_h=\{\S\}$, and the task variables $\Om_t=\{\A\}$.

-\textbf{Learning Relational Representation and Topics}: \cite{RSDAE} provides an EM-style algorithm for MAP estimation.
-Here we review some of the key steps as follows.
+\textbf{Learning and Inference}: \cite{RSDAE} provides an EM-style algorithm for MAP estimation.
+Below we review some of the key steps.

-In terms of the relational latent matrix $\S$, we first fix all rows of $\S$ except the $k$-th one $\S_{k*}$ and then update $\S_{k*}$.
+For the E step, the challenge lies in the inference of the relational latent matrix $\S$.
+We first fix all rows of $\S$ except the $k$-th one $\S_{k*}$ and then update $\S_{k*}$.
 Specifically, we take the gradient of $\mathscr{L}$ with respect to $\S_{k*}$, set it to 0, and get the following linear system:

 A naive approach is to solve the linear system by setting $\S_{k*}=\lambda_r(\lambda_l\mathscr{L}_a+\lambda_r\I_J)^{-1}\X_{\frac{L}{2},*k}^T$.
 Unfortunately, the complexity is $O(J^3)$ for one single update.
 Similar to \cite{DBLP:conf/ijcai/LiY09}, the steepest descent method \cite{techreport/Shewchuk94} is used to iteratively update $\S_{k*}$: